Trading with the Enemy Act of 1917: Portugal

 Portugal was listed in 1941.
-Portugal was a British ally, however it was officially neutral as a part of an allied strategy to avoid costly and pyrrhic military commitments to defend the Iberian peninsula during WW2.
-Spain would have likely declared war on the axis side if Portugal entered on the allied side opening a large unnecessary front.
-While a neutral it traded raw materials used in military production with Germany though it gave much more assistance and trade to the allies than the axis.
+While neutral, it traded raw materials used in military production with Germany, though it gave much more assistance and trade to the Allies than the Axis.
 Portugal was delisted in 1948.

-Rumania
+Romania

-Romania was invaded by the central powers during WW1.
-While the central powers occupied Romania, its assets from the areas they occupied were frozen to prevent the central powers from using Romanian assets.
-Because of this policy, once central power occupation ended the sanctions were effectively lifted.
-In WW2 Romania was an axis power and sanctioned in 1940.
+Romania was invaded by the Central Powers during WWI.
+While the Central Powers occupied Romania, its assets from the areas they occupied were frozen to prevent them from using Romanian assets.
+Because of this policy, the sanctions were effectively lifted once the Central Powers' occupation ended.

+In World War II Romania was an Axis power and sanctioned in 1940.
 Sanctions were lifted in 1945.
-Romanian assets were held until the government of Romania agreed to return assets its government expropriated during WW2 and accept claims for war damage caused by Romania.
+Romanian assets were held until the government of Romania agreed to return assets its government expropriated during World War II and accept claims for war damage caused by Romania.

 Romania has a long history of being misspelled by previous members of the government of the United States.
 Rumania and Roumania are common misspellings used in government documents.

 Russia

-Russian Empire property was frozen in the event the property was from the areas the invading Central Powers occupied during WW1 to prevent the Central powers from using Russian assets.
+The Russian Empire's property was frozen in the event the property was from the areas the invading Central Powers occupied during WWI to prevent the Central Powers from using Russian assets.
 If the area was not occupied, the assets were not frozen.
-Because of this policy, once central power occupation ended the sanctions were effectively lifted.
+Because of this policy, once the Central Powers' occupation ended the sanctions were effectively lifted.

 San Marino

 San Marino was listed in 1941.
-San Marino was perceived to be part of the axis though it remained neutral.
+San Marino was perceived to be part of the Axis, though it remained neutral.
 San Marino was delisted in 1946.

 Serbia

-Serbia was invaded by the central powers during WWI.
-While the central powers occupied Serbia, its assets from the areas they occupied were frozen to prevent the central powers from using Serb assets.
-Because of this policy, once central power occupation ended the sanctions were effectively lifted.
+Serbia was invaded by the Central Powers during WWI.
+While the Central Powers occupied Serbia, its assets from the areas they occupied were frozen to prevent the Central Powers from using Serb assets.
+Because of this policy, once the Central Powers' occupation ended the sanctions were effectively lifted.